sodadata/soda-core/docs/documentation/scan.md

 **2** - A **metric** is a property of the data in your database.
 A **measurement** is the value for a metric that Soda SQL obtains during a scan.
 For example, in `row_count = 5`, `row_count` is the metric and `5` is the measurement.

-**3** - A **test** is a Python expression that, during a scan, checks for metrics that match the parameters defined for a measurement.
+**3** - A **test** is a Python expression that, during a scan, checks metrics to see if they match the parameters defined for a measurement.
 As a result of a scan, a test either passes or fails.

 For example, the test `row_count > 0` checks to see if the table has at least one row.
 If the test passes, it means the table has at least one row; if the test fails, it means the table has no rows, which means that the table is empty.
 Tests in this part of the YAML file apply to all columns in the table.
 A single Soda SQL scan can run many tests on the contents of the whole table.